 Mikulov, Czech Republic

 The year 2019 whetted my appetite for all things Ukraine (everything except for waiting hours in my car at the border).
 This summer, I scratched Lviv and Chernivtsi (Czernowitz) off the list.
 For 2020, it’s time to dig deeper and hit the Black Sea resort of Odessa.
-It ticks all my boxes: architecture, history, cheesy beach clubs.
-Every year, for a variety of reasons, I find myself at the Black Sea, and this year, I hope it’s going to be on the Ukrainian coast.
+It ticks all the boxes: architecture, history, cheesy beach clubs.
+Every year, for whatever reason, I find myself at the Black Sea, and this year, I hope it’s going to be on the Ukrainian coast.

-This is the only city (suspiciously located outside of Central Europe) that I absolutely guarantee I’m going to visit.
+This is the only city (suspiciously located outside of Central Europe) that I absolutely guarantee I’m going to visit (Note from the future: when I wrote this at the end of 2019, I had no idea coronavirus might spoil the party.
+The conference was eventually cancelled).
 I’ll be speaking at the TBEX Europe 2020 conference of travel bloggers and writers from March 11-13.
 I have no idea what my topic will be, but I’m already getting excited about hanging out with fellow bloggers and writers, and learning tips for how finally to get this blogging thing right.

 Reports from Tbilisi tell me I’m probably too late to the party.
-The Georgian capital, incredibly, is rumored to be just a year or two away from taking its spot as just another overtourism poster child.
-That doesn’t dissuade me though.
-Like Belarus, Georgia (and the rest of the Caucasus) is a crippling blind spot for someone who writes a blog on Central and Eastern Europe, and there’s always Georgian food and wine.
-If Tbilisi gets too “hot," I could sub in Yerevan, Armenia.
+The Georgian capital, incredibly, is rumored to be just a year or two away from taking its spot as another overtourism poster child.
+That doesn’t put me off me though.
+Like Belarus, Georgia (and the rest of the Caucasus) is a blind spot for someone who writes a blog on Central and Eastern Europe, and there’s always Georgian food and wine.
+If Tbilisi gets too hot, I could sub in Yerevan, Armenia.
 Prague has good air connections to both cities.

-My hope is that this list will inspire you all to think about your own lists, and my best wishes in 2020 wherever you decide to go.
+My hope is that this list will inspire you to think about your own lists.
+My best wishes in 2020 wherever you decide to go.